LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/README.md

 local depth_cache is kept in sync in real time and also allows extremely fast access to the data.

 ### What are the benefits of the UNICORN Binance Local Depth Cache?
 - Always know if the cache is in sync!
-If the depth_cache is out of sync by the exception ['DepthCacheOutOfSync'](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=is_depth_cache_synchronized#unicorn_binance_local_depth_cache.exceptions.DepthCacheOutOfSync) is thrown or ask with [`is_depth_cache_synchronized('lunabtc')`](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=is_depth_cache_synchronized#unicorn_binance_local_depth_cache.manager.BinanceLocalDepthCacheManager.is_depth_cache_synchronized).
+If the depth_cache is out of sync, the exception ['DepthCacheOutOfSync'](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=is_depth_cache_synchronized#unicorn_binance_local_depth_cache.exceptions.DepthCacheOutOfSync) is thrown or ask with [`is_depth_cache_synchronized('lunabtc')`](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html?highlight=is_depth_cache_synchronized#unicorn_binance_local_depth_cache.manager.BinanceLocalDepthCacheManager.is_depth_cache_synchronized).
 If a depth cache is out of sync it gets refreshed automatically within a few seconds.
 - 100% Websocket auto-reconnect!